Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 This rally was for the voters.

-Unlike anybody else's rallies, these rallies are held and they're they're on live on television and everything else.
+Unlike anybody else's rallies, these rallies are held and they're live on television and everything else.

-So if right if uh pardon me, if Trump hadn't repeated it, it would of course be the pro collection and the same code couches on the 24-hour news cycle and on AM radio the next day, without Trump having told the 5,000 people standing out there what just was said,
+So if Russ, well, Trump Trump, pardon me, if Trump hadn't repeated it, it would, of course, be the Pearl Clutching and the fainting couches on the 24-hour news cycle and on AM radio the next day without Trump having told the 5,000 people standing out there what just was said.

-and it would be used by Jeb Bush and everybody else under the sun that had 24 hours of let's get it together quick before the voting starts, to call the narrative that is of course being solidified, even if I'm listening right here, on hold for two hours.
+And it would be used by Jeb Bush and everybody else under the sun within 24 hours of let's get it together quick before the voting starts to call the narrative that is of course being solidified even as I'm listening right here on hold for two hours that Trump is somehow he's craft, he's undignified.

-In fact, what he's done, and I do listen to every single rally and every single speech match I I listen to every single day to your show for twenty years.
+In fact, what he's done, and I do listen to every single rally and every single speech, much like I listen to every single day to your show for 20 years.

 You taught me to do that.

-Wait, Cynthia, let me jump in here for just a second and and I want to let the audience know that it might be confused.
+Cynthia, let me jump in here for just a second, and I want to let the audience know that it might be confused.

-She thinks Trump is getting a bad rep. That that's what she's saying.
+She thinks Trump is getting a bad rep. That's what she's saying.

 Am I right about that?

-I I I think I rather be a okay, sure.
+I think that would be a, okay, sure.

 Yes.